stanley-gu/standardsCh/chapter.md

 the things that has yet to be addressed by either standard is the how model variants can be efficiently stored.

-XML is a popular choice for model exchange languages because
-[@bray1997extensible]:

-#.
-XML is easily transmitted through the Internet (much like HTML).
-#.
-There are a large number of software tools and libraries for parsing XML.
-#.
-XML documents are human legible, reasonably clear, and easy to modify.

 #### Usage

 Both SBML and CellML have been taken up by many software developers and